Text of the Pennsylvania Homeschool Law

 I hope this article clears up any confusion about the basic requirements to graduate from a home education program in Pennsylvania.

-If you would like to receive a free printable checklist for a quick reference click here.
+If you would like to receive a free printable checklist for a quick reference click the button below:

 Written by BethPhillips